Agile planning and portfolio management with Azure Boards

 Note: The team is emphasizing work done with data, so there is special attention paid to any task associated with accessing or storing data.

-On the Settings panel, select the Tag colors tab, click + Tag color, in the Tag textbox, type data and leave the default color in place.
+3. On the Settings panel, select the Tag colors tab, click + Add tag color, in the Tag textbox, type data and select the yellow rectangle.

 Note: Whenever a backlog item or bug is tagged with data, that tag will be highlighted.